Patrick Honohan: Professional career

 Before pursuing postgraduate research, Honohan took a position with the International Monetary Fund in 1971.
 While completing his PhD, he joined the economics staff of the Central Bank of Ireland.
 During the Irish fiscal crisis of the 1980s, he was Economic Advisor to Taoiseach Garret FitzGerald, working on issues as diverse as income tax and social welfare, restructuring of failing state-owned enterprises, legislative reform for building societies, the governance of national statistics provision, and the devaluation of the Irish pound in August 1986.

 Honohan spent seven years as a Research Professor with the Economic and Social Research Institute before returning in 1998 to the World Bank (where he had worked between 1987 and 1990) as a Lead Economist and subsequently Senior Advisor.
 At the World Bank he published research on financial sector issues, drawing on policy advice and analysis in a wide range of emerging and developing economies from China and Viet Nam to Egypt, Iran and Tanzania, among others, as well as in the CFA franc, Rand and Eastern Caribbean currency unions.
 He was involved in the design and development of the joint World Bank-IMF Financial Sector Assessment Program (FSAP), and led several FSAP missions including the first (Lebanon, 1999).

 The author of numerous academic papers and monographs, Honohan has taught economics at the LSE, University of California, San Diego, the Australian National University and University College Dublin.
-In 2007, he was appointed Professor of International Financial Economics and Development at Trinity College, Dublin.
+In 2007, he was appointed Professor of International Financial Economics and Development at Trinity College, Dublin and elected to professorial fellowship in 2008.